oliviayoon/uwucord_app/README.md

 # uwucord

-uwucord is a fun parody of Discord.
-This app allows users communicate with others through servers.
+uwucord is a parody clone of Discord.
+This single page app allows users communicate with others through servers.
 Users can create their own or join an existing one with a unique invite token.
 Each server comes equipped with a general channel and users are able to freely create additional chat channels.

-## live site
+## Live Site

 https://uwucord.herokuapp.com

-## technologies used
+## Technologies Used

-* React/Redux
+* React/Redux - frontend
-* Ruby on Rails
+* Ruby on Rails - backend
-* Postgresql
+* Postgresql - backend
-* Heroku
+* Heroku - hosting

-## features
+## Features